 Admiral A7XfanBen, Master Strategist

 Warning: This may be my most arrogant and self-congratulatory piece of content I have ever made or will ever make for Pirates CSG.
 It is a way for me to look back at my best and favorite game moments where my obsession with the game’s strategy and my vast experience with playing the game culminated in big wins.
-After hundreds or thousands of hours spent on the game in general, I feel proud of what I’ve accomplished in terms of playing the game.
+After thousands of hours spent on the game in general, I feel proud of what I’ve accomplished in terms of playing the game.

 For a long time I only played solo games.
 I didn’t play my first game against a human opponent until January 2015.
 Since then I’ve played against a few dozen players, some in physical games but even more on the VASSAL module.
 This post documents some of my greatest moments as an experienced and extremely passionate player of Pirates CSG.